sems-server/sems/apps/dsm/doc/Readme.dsm.txt

 interface, other session types can easily be implemented, and their functionality be exposed to the DSM interpreter by custom actions and conditions that interact with that specific session type.

-Another direction is  python/lua/... interpreter module, so that conditions and actions can be expressed in a more powerful language.

 A set of modules exposing more of the core functionality.